Own Damage Two Wheeler Insurance

 1. Option of Different insurers

 With the introduction of standalone own damage bike insurance plans, the bike insurance policyholders can now opt for a third party insurance cover and an own damage insurance cover from different insurance providers of their choice.

 2. Flexibility in Tenure of Own Damage Plan

 The new bike owners are no more bound to purchase a long-term comprehensive insurance policy due to the compulsion of holding a long-term third party plan.
 Now, they can now have a long-term third-party insurance plan of 5 years and a standalone own damage plan of 1 year, which they can renew every year.

 With the breakup of long-term comprehensive insurance plan into long-term third-party insurance and short-term own damage plan, the insurance plans have now become economical for the policyholders.
 Also, the policyholders can buy their own damage policy from the insurers providing the most affordable insurance offers that can enhance their financial benefits.

 Who Should Buy a Standalone Own Damage Two Wheeler Insurance?

 A standalone own-damage cover will compensate the policyholder for losses including accidental damages, damages due to transit, theft or vandalism, natural calamities and man-made disasters.
-However, the limit to the compensation you can receive depends on the Insured Declared Value or IDV.
+However, the limit to the compensation you can receive depends on the insured declared value of two wheeler.
 The IDV, in turn, is heavily determined by the depreciation rate which gets higher with the bike’s age.
 The following table explains how the depreciation rate works:

 6 months - 1 year